 What time is the travel announcement expected today?

-Three weeks after the last update, the government is expected to announce its next review of the “traffic light” travel system today, 25 August, or tomorrow, 26 August.
+Three weeks after the last update, the government announced the latest changes to the “traffic light” travel system today, 26 August, at 5.30pm.

+Transport Secret Grant Shapps tweeted the additions and movements on the list this afternoon.

-The Department for Transport (DfT) will decide which countries are “safe” enough from the risk of arrivals reimporting coronavirus infections to join its hallowed green list, from where travellers need not quarantine when entering the UK, regardless of vaccination status.
+The Department for Transport (DfT) decides which countries are “safe” enough from the risk of arrivals reimporting coronavirus infections to join its hallowed green list, from where travellers need not quarantine when entering the UK, regardless of vaccination status.

-Follow green list news live: Jamaica could join the red list while Turkey anticipates amber boost
+Follow green list news live: Green list update expected today

-The 36-strong list is expected to see a number of additions and removals in the upcoming announcement.
-Meanwhile, Jamaica, Morocco and Aruba have all been touted as candidates for plunging from amber to red, necessitating 11 nights of hotel quarantine.

-But when is the announcement detailing the latest changes to the green, amber and red lists?
-Here’s what we know so far.
+The green list, previously at 36 destinations, saw seven additions but no removals in this week’s announcement.

+Meanwhile, Thailand and Montenegro were both moved to the red list, necessitating 11 nights of hotel quarantine for travellers who visit from 30 August.

 Which countries are currently on the green list?

-There are 36 places on the green list currently: Anguilla, Antigua and Barbuda, Australia, Austria, Barbados, Bermuda, British Antarctic Territory, British Indian Ocean Territory, Brunei, Bulgaria, Cayman Islands, Croatia, Dominica, Falkland Islands, Faroe Islands, Germany, Gibraltar, Grenada, Hong Kong, Iceland, Israel and Jerusalem, Latvia, Madeira, Malta, Montserrat, New Zealand, Norway, Pitcairn Islands, Romania, South Georgia and the South Sandwich Islands, Saint Helena, Ascension and Tristan da Cunha, Singapore, Slovenia, Slovakia, Taiwan and Turks and Caicos Islands.
+There are now 43 places on the green list: Anguilla, Antigua and Barbuda, Australia, Austria, Barbados, Bermuda, British Antarctic Territory, British Indian Ocean Territory, Brunei, Bulgaria, Canada, Cayman Islands, Croatia, Denmark, Dominica, Falkland Islands, Faroe Islands, Finland, Germany, Gibraltar, Grenada, Hong Kong, Iceland, Israel and Jerusalem, Latvia, Liechtenstein, Lithuania, Madeira, Malta, Montserrat, New Zealand, Norway, Pitcairn Islands, Romania, South Georgia and the South Sandwich Islands, Saint Helena, Ascension and Tristan da Cunha, Singapore, Slovenia, Slovakia, Switzerland, Taiwan and Turks and Caicos Islands.

-Experts have also forecast which destinations have a chance of moving off the dreaded red list, which necessitates 11 nights of hotel quarantine for arrivals to the UK at a cost of more than £2,000.

-Tim White has thrown out his best contenders to get an amber boost: the Maldives, Turkey, Oman and Dominican Republic.

-What time will the lists be announced?
+What time were the lists announced?

-The date and time of the next update are still shrouded in mystery; some sources have indicated to The Independent that it is expected “by the end of the week”, while others have said it is likely to be revealed on the evening of Thursday 26 August.
-However, several times in the past the review has been announced on Wednesday afternoon or evening.
-It is extremely likely that the news will be released at some point during the next two days.
+The additions and movements on the list were announced by Grant Shapps on Twitter around 5.30pm.

 How can I find out the latest updates?